marco262/my_wiki/data/onednd/subclass/battle-master.md

 As a Bonus Action, you can discern certain strengths and weaknesses of a creature you can see within 30 feet of yourself; you know whether that creature has any damage immunities, resistances, or vulnerabilities, and if the creature has any, you know what they are.

-Once you use this feature, you can't do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a [[glossary:Long Rest]].
 You can also restore a use of the feature by expending one Superiority Die (no action required).

 ### Level 10: Improved Combat Superiority